 Saturday, December 3: Netherlands vs. USA @ 10 a.m.
 ET (Fox)

 Watch the FIFA World Cup on the go

 It doesn’t matter whether you call it soccer or football.
-What matters is that you subscribe to a streaming service before Nov.
-20 so you can tune in to one of the biggest sporting events of the year.
+What matters is that you tune in and watch the world cup on a streaming service so you can watch one of the biggest sporting events of the year.
 It’s time to cut the cord and take advantage of the flexibility of a streaming service.
 Watching the matches on your phone, TV, or laptop means you can take the players and excitement with you wherever you go.